VAMDC/Tutorials/source/self-study/end-user-self-study/user-guide-portal.rst

 Introduction
 ============

 This document is compiled to familiarise yourself with the VAMDC portal interface.
-If you are not sure what the portal is and whether you should be using it, `click here <http://www.vamdc.org/activities/research/access-to-data/general-portal/>`_ for a short presentation.

 If you believe there is a mistake in this user guide or are having problems with the portal, please send an email to support@vamdc.eu